Extreme Rules (2021): SmackDown

-On the following episode of SmackDown, it was announced that Becky Lynch would defend the SmackDown Women's Championship against Bianca Belair and Sasha Banks in a triple threat match at Crown Jewel.
-Also on that same episode, Banks and Belair had their match, which Banks won after interference from Lynch.
+On October 1, it was announced that Becky Lynch would defend the SmackDown Women's Championship against Bianca Belair and Sasha Banks in a triple threat match at Crown Jewel.
+Also on that night's episode of SmackDown, Banks and Belair had their match, which Banks won after interference from Lynch.
 The three signed the contract for their match the following week, and a brawl ensued, with Belair standing tall after sending Lynch onto Banks and through a table.
 Banks then faced Lynch on the October 15 episode, which Banks won after interference from Belair.

 Liv Morgan and Carmella were scheduled to have a rematch on the following SmackDown, but the match never officially started as Carmella was provided with a "bedazzled carbon-fiber mask" and laid out Morgan.
 The two then had a rematch the following week, which was also a quarterfinal match for the inaugural Queen's Crown tournament, the female version of the King of the Ring tournament.
 Carmella won to advance in the tournament.
 On the October 15 episode, Morgan grabbed Carmella's mask, causing her to lose in the semifinals.
-Their feud would continue on Raw after both were drafted to that brand during the 2021 WWE Draft, where Carmella defeated Morgan on the October 25 episode, but Morgan won a fatal five-way match by pinning Carmella to become the number one contender for the Raw Women's Championship.
+Their feud would continue on Raw after both were drafted to that brand during the 2021 WWE Draft, where Carmella defeated Morgan on the October 25 episode, but two weeks later, Morgan won a fatal five-way match by pinning Carmella to become the number one contender for the Raw Women's Championship.

+On the October 15 episode of SmackDown, The Usos (Jey Uso and Jimmy Uso) again retained the SmackDown Tag Team Championship against The Street Profits (Angelo Dawkins and Montez Ford), this time in a Street Fight.

 Also on the following episode of SmackDown, the 2021 WWE Draft began and concluded with the October 4 episode of Raw.
 The results of the draft went into effect beginning with the October 22 episode of SmackDown, the night after Crown Jewel.